twknab/mean_hike/readme.md

 		- Addressed this mostly;
 			Figured out that using <pre> will convert the `/n` that mongoose embeds into the HTML.
 However, there are a few fields, such as Region, Sunset Time, etc, which are not displaying as desired.
 May need to do some more customizing to the HTML.

+			Could you try this: The solution is to replace all \n with <br /> tags?
+(Lookup how to do this with javascript...);

 	- Post-Trip page added.
 Need to build check list functions, and edit and delete functions.

 ### Remaining Features: